mzattera/v4j/docs/005/index.md

 Finally, drawing from the above considerations, I propose a new transliteration alphabet, which I will call the **Slot alphabet** for obvious reasons.

-I think that, being based on the inner structure of Voynich terms, this alphabet is more suitable than others when performing statistical analysis that relies on characters in words or when attempting to decipher the Voynich, where a one-to-one correspondence between the transliteration characters and the Voynich characters is paramount.
+I think that, being based on the inner structure of Voynich word types, this alphabet is more suitable than others when performing statistical analysis that relies on characters in words or when attempting to decipher the Voynich, where a one-to-one correspondence between the transliteration characters and the Voynich characters is paramount.

 In addition, the alphabet can be easily converted into EVA, and vice-versa, therefore being used interchangeably.